aisingapore/PeekingDuck/docs/source/getting_started/05_benchmarks.rst

 =================

 We evaluated the accuracy of the models using the MS COCO (val 2017) dataset.
 We integrated the COCO API into the PeekingDuck pipeline for loading the annotations and evaluating the outputs from the models.
-12 metrics are used for characterizing the performance of the models.
-The definition of these metrics can be found `here <https://cocodataset.org/#detection-eval>`_.
 All values are reported in percentage.

 Results
 -------
-For object detection, all 80 object categories in the MS COCO (val 2017) dataset were processed.
+The detection evaluation metrics from COCO were used to evaluate our object detection models.
+Description of these metrics can be found `here <https://cocodataset.org/#detection-eval>`_.
+All images from all 80 object categories in the MS COCO (val 2017) dataset were processed.

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Object Detection                                                                                                                                                                                                                                                              |